 Week of Hope -- A week long Vacation Bible School Program from 11:00am-1:30pm each day.
 Over 100 kids come and enjoy games, crafts, lessons and small groups.

-Summer Camp -- Between 20-30 kids get the opportunity to attend a sleep away camp for 1-3 weeks in August.
+Summer Camp -- Between 20-30 kids get the opportunity to attend a sleep away camp for 1-3 weeks.

 Bridgeport Proclaims “Urban Impact Day”